 “Hey, why did you cut the call you received just now even before answering it?”
 “I think it must be from one of those contact center agents trying to offer me either a credit card or a loan”.

 These are some of the common conversations associated with a contact center.
 The first is between two people about a call that has been received and abandoned before being answered.
 The second is between a customer and an agent about the quality of service.
 While the third is between two agents about their after-call work.
-While these look like seemingly harmless conversations, each one is associated with a contact center metric.
+While these look like seemingly harmless conversations, each one is associated with contact center metrics.

 Organizations that care about delivering high-class customer experience and benefit from long-term profitable growth, should focus on tracking contact center metrics.
-This will help them understand how their contact center is performing, what needs to be done to improve its standards, how it can improve its employee performance, how to identify weaknesses prevalent in the system and set goals for both the individual and the organization.
+This will help them understand how their contact center is performing what needs to be done to improve its standards, how it can improve its employee performance, how to identify weaknesses prevalent in the system and set goals for both the individual and the organization.

 1) Adherence to Schedule is measured by taking the time a contact center agent is available for call work and dividing it by the time they are scheduled to work, expressed as a percentage.
 This metric is used to determine whether or not contact center agents are working the amount of time they are scheduled to work.